-4. Employer Identification
+3. Employer Name 4.
+Employer Identification

-School District of Philadelphia (SDP) Number (EIN) 23-6004102 5.
-Employer Address Employee Benefits 440 North Br oad St, Suite G10 6.
-Employer Phone Number 215-400-4630 7.
-City Philadelphia 8.
-State PA 9.
-Zip Code 19130 10.
-Who can we contact about emp oloyee health coverage at this i job?
-11. Phone Number (if different from above) 215-400-4630 12.
-Email Address Benefits@Philasd.org ere is some basic information abou As your employer, we offer a health • :his employer: and the Collective Bargaining - suant to employee job classification ool District of Philadelphia participates.
+School District of Philadelphia (SDP) Number (EIN)

+23-6004102

+5. Employer Address 6.
+Employer Phone Number

+Employee Benefits 440 North Broad St, Suite G10 215-400-4630

+7. City 8.
+State 9.
+Zip Code

+Philadelphia Philadelphia PA

+10. Who can we contact about employee health coverage at this job?
+EMPLOYEE BENEFITS

+11. Phone Number (if different 12.
+Email Address

+from above) Benefits@Philasd.org rg

+215-400-4630

+Here is some basic information about health coverage offered by this employer:

+your employer, we offer a health plan to:

+All employees.

+V Some employees.
+Eligible employees are: Determined pursuant to employee job classification and the Collective Bargaining Agreements in which the School District of Philadelphia participates.

+• Wit h respect to dependents:

-We do offer coverage.
+V We do offer coverage.
 Eligible dependents are: As defined in the policies and Collective Bargaining Agreements referenced above.

 We do not offer coverage.

-With respect to dependents:

-3. Employer Name

-If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.
+V If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.